adcar/zoomeye-search/README.md

 # zoomeye-search
-zoomeye-search is a to be a standalone, lightweight script for fetching IPs from ZoomEye search results.
+zoomeye-search is a standalone, lightweight python script for fetching IPs from ZoomEye search results.

 ## Prerequisites
 Python 3.x